accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS with VoiceOver

 1. Activate the **screen reader**.
-1. Locate interactive components on the screen (e.g. button, link).
+1. Identify interactive components on the screen (e.g. button, link).
 1. Access each interactive component using the screen reader gestures.
 1. Check
 	- a role is displayed (e.g. button, edit zone, link);